APS and Diet

 If you are taking warfarin you should try to keep your vitamin K intake as consistent as possible.
 Warfarin works by interfering with how the liver uses the vitamin K and is affected by the amount of vitamin K in your diet.
 If your diet is reasonably consistent, then the level of vitamin K should stay the same and not affect your INR and warfarin dosage.

 If your diet already contains foods rich in vitamin K, there is no need to change it or restrict the types of food you are eating; however, if you binge on foods rich in vitamin K, it will make the blood more likely to clot and will lower your INR.
-Green leafy vegetables are among the foods high in vitamin K, but you should not avoid these as they are vital for a healthy balanced diet and can actually helpl you absorb your warfarin. instead, you should try and maintain the same daily intake.
+Green leafy vegetables are among the foods high in vitamin K, but you should not avoid these as they are vital for a healthy balanced diet and can actually help you absorb your warfarin.
+Instead, you should try and maintain the same daily intake.

 Recent research indicates that patients who have unstable INR control tend to have a poorer dietary intake of Vitamin K than patients with a stable INR and, therefore, it may be beneficial to provide such patients with supplementary Vitamin K to their diets to stabilise their INRs.
 However, more research is needed until this is confirmed.